mehulagg/gitlab/doc/development/auto_devops.md

 ## Development environment

-See the [Simple way to develop/test Kubernetes workflows with a local cluster](https://gitlab.com/gitlab-org/gitlab-development-kit/-/issues/1064) issue for discussion around setting up an Auto DevOps development environments.
+See the [Simple way to develop/test Kubernetes workflows with a local cluster](https://gitlab.com/gitlab-org/gitlab-development-kit/-/issues/1064) issue for discussion around setting up Auto DevOps development environments.

 ## Monitoring on GitLab.com